 Type: Near Beach, Pet Friendly, Real Fire

 Renovated and furnished to a very high standard and surrounded by a large lawned garden, this seafront holiday cottage North Wales provides the perfect base from which to enjoy this unique and idyllic North Wales holiday location.
 Aberdesach is in a tiny little hamlet called on the northern edge of the Llyn Peninsula, about 5 miles south of Caernarfon.
-The spot is thankfully a bit of a secret seceret hideaway so keep it under your hat for now.
+The spot is thankfully a bit of a secret hideaway so keep it under your hat for now.

 Guests approach the cottage via a small footbridge over the river Desach before entering through a small sunny conservatory.
 A natural retreat in the morning if the sun’s out but the wind is still a bit too fresh.
 From here we enter a large kitchen diner.
 On the left a warming log fire sits within the original inglenook fireplace whilst straight ahead a handsome set of dining tables and chairs sits under some fabulous oil paintings painted by David, the owner of the cottage.
 (Some truly fantastic images.)
 To the right we have a sleek modern kitchen complete with a large gas fueled cooking range.
 A real treat for any eager chefs.
 A large free standing fridge freezer sits in the adjoining utility room as well as a useful Belfast sink and washer dryer.

 From here we walk through some striking glass saloon doors into the adjoining lounge.
 The lounge is on the seaward side of the house.
 A large picture window looks west out onto the dramatic coastline barely 50m away from the property.
-A second picture window ensures the room is bathed with light throughout the day and luxurious seating and some tasteful decorative features means the space is a pleasure to be in.
+A second picture window ensures the room is bathed in light throughout the day and luxurious seating and some tasteful decorative features make the space a pleasure to be in.
 A modern flame effect fire and flat screen TV are perfect companions once you’ve watched the sun dripping into a coppery sea.